Transformers: Devastation: Reception

 Transformers: Devastation received "generally favorable" reviews, according to video game review aggregator Metacritic.
 Critics praised the game's nostalgia, graphics, and gameplay, while criticisms were directed towards the repetition, frustrating camera controls, and the game's short length.

-GameSpot's Scott Butterworth stated that "Devastation recaptures [the Transformers franchise's] spirit and presents it anew."
+GameSpots Scott Butterworth stated that "Devastation recaptures [the Transformers franchise's] spirit and presents it anew."

-Mike Fahey of Kotaku considers the game to be an answer to his 14-year-old inner child's Christmas list, saying that he "downloaded the game, started it up and spent several hours grinning like an idiot."
-He praises the gameplay as "brutal, lightning-fast war" in a "beautiful symphony of destruction" across a secret-packed "sprawling city map", with a "satisfying combat system that rewards timing and tenacity" based upon "silky-smooth melee combos".
+Mike Fahey of Kotaku considered the game to be an answer to his 14-year-old inner child's Christmas list, saying that he "downloaded the game, started it up and spent several hours grinning like an idiot."
+He praised the gameplay as "brutal, lightning-fast war" in a "beautiful symphony of destruction" across a secret-packed "sprawling city map", with a "satisfying combat system that rewards timing and tenacity" based upon "silky-smooth melee combos".
 However, he found the camera system to be "a mess" and the gameplay to be repetitive.
 He summarized it as "the closest gaming has come to a playable Generation One Transformers cartoon".

 Giving a score of 6.5 out of 10, Justin McElroy of Polygon called PlatinumGames "one of the industry’s best action developers" and called the game "Platinum’s love letter to old school Transformers".
 He said the game's "numerous shortcomings will likely warn away all but the most diehard G1 fans", who are nonetheless "in for a treat".
 He found frustration in the camera manipulation, the melee button-mashing, and the boss battles, concluding that the player's "only meaningful interaction with the world of Transformers Devastation is beating the living hell out of a whole lot of robots in disguise."

 Giving a 7.7 out of 10, Jose Otero of IGN stated that the "high-octane action is a rad, over-the-top direction".

 Destructoid awarded the game a score of 8.5 out of 10 and called it "charming", saying that it is "not perfect, but it's easy to ignore the rough spots when faced with so many engaging design decisions and entertaining moments.
 A memorable game that's hard not to like and recommend to others."